Password Security Rules: Choose Length Not Complexity

 Do this instead:

-There’s no one-size-fits-all answer, however, here are some smart suggestions to consider the next time you revisit your Internet security policy:
+There’s no one-size-fits-all answer to the best password rules, however, here are some smart suggestions to consider the next time you revisit your Internet security policy:

 - Check your password and see how secure yours is with this password security checker.